Nelvana: Franchises

 In the field of anime, the company holds the North American rights to Clamp/Kodansha's Cardcaptor Sakura series.
 Also, it holds international licensing rights to Beyblade and Medabots and the Bakugan franchise.

-As with many other animation studios, Nelvana has a wide range of established original series and characters within its roster.
-6teen, Clone High, Birdz, Corn & Peg and Eek!
-The Cat among others, are some of Nelvana's more notable animated series that were not based on any other source material.
+As with many other animation studios, Nelvana has a wide range of established original series and characters within its roster; 6teen, Clone High, Birdz, Corn & Peg, and Eek!
+The Cat are some of Nelvana's more notable animated series not adapted from older works.

-As of 2008, the studio has made close to 25 feature films for theatrical, home entertainment, and television distribution.
-Well-known releases include Rock & Rule, the first five Care Bears movies, two Babar films and 1997's Pippi Longstocking.
+As of 2008, the studio has made close to 25 feature films for theatre, home entertainment, and television distribution.
+Well-known releases include Rock & Rule, the first five Care Bears films, two Babar films, and the 1997 Pippi Longstocking.

 Live-action has been a part of its mainstay from its early years.
 The company has had Burglar and Malice as its own feature projects in that area, and has contributed as such to Star Wars Holiday Special and Three Amigos.
 On television, Nelvana has made live-action shows such as The Edison Twins, Nancy Drew, The Hardy Boys, and Life with Boys.

 On February 5, 2013, Nelvana launched the Treehouse Direct channel on YouTube.
-On March 2, 2015, Treehouse TV would launch its own YouTube channel.

-On April 29, 2015 they launched a YouTube channel promoted by YTV as Nelvana Retro, which was renamed "YTV Direct" in 2016 after also deciding to incorporate non-Nelvana content such as Nickelodeon shows.
+On April 29, 2015, they launched a YouTube channel promoted by YTV as Nelvana Retro, which was renamed "YTV Direct" in 2016 after also deciding to incorporate non-Nelvana content such as Nickelodeon shows.
 It was later renamed Keep it Weird to incorporate more content from the company.

 Around the world

-The Fairly OddParents, created by animator Butch Hartman, was distributed by Nelvana outside the U.S. from 2001 to 2004.
-This show has been in the top of the ratings for Nickelodeon, YTV and the BBC, and has also been successful among viewers in several European markets, Latin America, Australia, and Canada.
+The Fairly OddParents, created by animator Butch Hartman, was distributed by Nelvana outside the U.S. from 2001 to 2005.
+This show has been in the top of the ratings for Nickelodeon, YTV and the BBC, and has also been successful among viewers in all European markets, Latin America, Australia, and Canada.
+Nickelodeon's Taina was also distributed by Nelvana in 2001 and 2002.
+The series was cancelled in 2002, but had mixed to positive reviews and ratings in late 2001.
+Nick Jr.'s The Backyardigans, in addition to being distributed by Nelvana outside the U.S., was also co-produced by Nelvana.
+Nick Jr.'s Max & Ruby, also in addition to being distributed by Nelvana around the U.S., was also co-produced by Nelvana.

-In the United States, Nelvana's series have been broadcast on terrestrial and cable networks, and internationally on over 360 television stations in more 180 countries, in approximately 50 languages.
+In the United States, Nelvana's series have been broadcast on terrestrial, cable and streaming networks, and internationally on over 360 television stations in more 180 countries, in approximately 50 languages.

 Notable personnel

 Apart from its three founders, there have been several key personnel from Nelvana's past and present, a great deal of whom have left the company.
-Among the better-known people to work in the studio are Wayne Gilbert, Peter Hudecki, Vincenzo Natali, Arna Selznick Natalie Turner and John van Bruggen.
+Some of the better-known people who have worked for the studio at one point or another include animators Wayne Gilbert, Peter Hudecki, Tom McGillis, Jennifer Pertsch, Vincenzo Natali, Arna Selznick, Natalie Turner, and John van Bruggen, and voice actors Tara Strong, Cree Summer, Maurice LaMarche, and Michael Cera.
+The British and Canadian duo of Alison Snowden and David Fine won an Academy Award for animation before starting to work for Nelvana.